 Again, setting up the Sprocket app is simple and easy.
 You have to pair the printer with the phone.
 Once the connection is established, you’ll be able to access the photos on your phone.
 After you are done selecting the filters, hit the print button and the print will be ready in no time.

 This printer comes with a rechargeable battery of 550mAh.
 And though HP hasn’t given a clear idea how long a single full charge will last, the guys at Trusted Reviews think that a fully-charged Sprocket 200 should be able to give you around 10 prints.

 That's not all.
 The printer can also print when connected to a power outlet.

 Another slightly older but reliable printer is the Canon IVY.
 This printer comes with a 500mAh battery and Bluetooth connectivity.
 In terms of looks, it resembles a miniature scanner.
 Setting up the Canon IVY is a piece of cake.
 Simply download the Canon Mini Print app first and pair it to the printer.
 From then on, you can print all you like via this app.

 Though it uses ZINK technology to print photos, the prints are bright.
 It's this feature that pushes it above the HP Sprocket 200.
-It has amassed a rating of 4.6 stars out of 5 with over 76% positive reviews, and most users seem to appreciate the photo quality.
+And most users seem to appreciate the photo quality.